1,388 Early Intervention jobs in India

 Responsibilities:

-- Conduct developmental screenings and comprehensive assessments for infants and toddlers.
+- Conduct comprehensive developmental assessments for infants and toddlers to identify potential delays and needs.

-- Develop and implement individualized family service plans (IFSPs).
+- Develop individualized family service plans (IFSPs) in collaboration with families and the interdisciplinary team.

-- Educate and train parents and caregivers on strategies to support their child's development.
+- Educate and train parents and caregivers on strategies to support their child's development within their daily routines.

-- Collaborate with a multidisciplinary team, including therapists, educators, and medical professionals.
+- Collaborate effectively with a team of therapists, educators, and other professionals to ensure holistic care.

-- Master's degree in Early Childhood Special Education, Speech-Language Pathology, Occupational Therapy, Physical Therapy, Child Development, or a related field.
+- Master's degree in a relevant field such as Early Childhood Education, Special Education, Speech-Language Pathology, Occupational Therapy, Physical Therapy, Psychology, or Social Work.

-- Licensure or certification as required by state regulations for the specific discipline.
+- Relevant state licensure or certification as required for the specific discipline (e.g., Speech-Language Pathologist, Occupational Therapist, Physical Therapist).

 Pediatric Early Intervention Specialist